ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

     Defaulted to `quay.io/ansible/awx-ee:latest` and `Always`.
     Currently there is no dedicated parameter to specify the image.

-### On Red Hat OpenShift with operator managed Route
+### On Red Hat OpenShift with Operator managed Route

-To deploy an mesh ingress on OpenShift create the AWXMeshIngress resource.
+To deploy an mesh ingress on OpenShift, create the AWXMeshIngress resource.

 Example: